 In light of this decision, clients dealing with potential or ongoing SFC investigations should pay attention to the following:-

-(2) Consider using different digital devices to separately store information on one’s work, financial transactions and private life.
-The SFC does not have power to seize digital devices which contain no information relevant to its investigations.
+- Consider using different digital devices to separately store information on one’s work, financial transactions and private life: The SFC does not have power to seize digital device which contains no information relevant to its investigations.
 Therefore, by using a device solely for storing private information which have no bearing on any SFC-related issues, one can ensure that minimal personal information would become viewable to the SFC’s officers;

-(3) Consider using new devices or accounts after the seizure to prevent any post-seizure information from being accidentally viewable by the SFC; and
+- Consider using new devices or accounts after the seizure to prevent any post-seizure information from being accidentally viewable by the SFC;

-(4) Refrain from using the same password combination for any other digital devices or accounts to minimise the risk of any unintended or unauthorised access by the investigation authorities in the future.
+- Refrain from using the same password combination for any other digital devices or accounts to minimize the risk of any unintended or unauthorized access by the investigation authorities in the future.